rpthms/nft-geo-filter/README.md

 **The default action of this script is to block traffic** from the IP blocks of the provided countries and allow everything else.
-To invert this behaviour and only allow traffic from the IP blocks of the specified countries, use the `--allow` flag.
+To invert this behaviour and only allow traffic from the IP blocks of the specified countries (with a few exceptions, see the "Allow mode exceptions" section below), use the `--allow` flag.

 Running nft-geo-filter without specifying any optional flags will end up creating IP sets and filtering rules to block traffic from those IPs, inside a